Child sexual exploitation is when an adult befriends a child (anyone under 18) or a vulnerable young adult in order to sexual abuse them.

-I made this film clip to try and help other children and young people stay safe.
 If something bad is happening to you SPEAK OUT, SHOUT LOUD, TRUST A SAFE ADULT AND TELL.
 DON’T BE ALONE – THERE ARE GOOD PEOPLE OUT THERE WHO WILL HELP YOU.
 PLEASE DON’T SUFFER IN SILENCE YOU ARE NOT ALONE.
 If you tell someone safe like a teacher, your social worker, the school nurse, your doctor, a police officer, a youth worker they will help you.
 There is ALWAYS HOPE so please don’t feel abuse is your path in life.
 If you tell the right people they will help you to stop it.

 Am I being groomed?

 Making a new friend is an exciting time.
 There is lots to find out about each other.
 But sometimes people pretend to be friends in order to hurt, abuse, bully or exploit other people.
 This can happen with older people or with people your own age.